NHSDigital/nhs-notify-web-cms/docs/pages/footer/accessibility.md

 ### Non-compliance with the accessibility regulations

-The NHS logo image in the header is missing an appropriate aria-label, making it hard for people with screen readers to understand what the image is.
-This fails WCAG 2.2 success criterion 1.1.1 (non-text content).

-We plan to add an aria-label to this image in a future release.

-When using 'create and submit a template', people using screen readers may not understand the relationship of the template guidance to the main task of creating a template.
-Additionally, when the tables in the preview screens are resized, a logical tab order is not maintained.
-This fails WCAG 2.2 success criterion 1.3.1 (info and relationships).

-In a future release we plan to:

-- amend the HTML structure to reflect the intended relationships between the guidance and the main task of creating a template
-- ensure a logical tab order when the screen is resized

 Autocomplete is turned off by default, making it harder to fill out any form elements when using 'create and submit a template'.
 This fails WCAG 2.2 success criterion 1.3.5 (identity input purpose).

 Autocomplete is turned off by default because the text a user enters into ‘create and submit a template’ will almost always be different for each submission.
 This makes autocomplete inappropriate for these fields.
 When we add new features that ask users for repeatable information, autocomplete will be enabled.